Don’t have time to read? Then give it a listen.

 Try to use and transfer vocabulary you have learned to other exam questions.

 It is very important as it accurately expresses how you feel, and thus will increase your chances of getting a good score.
 Intonations are used to express emotion and excitement.
-Express the emotions with your voice, pitch and facial expressions too.
+Express the feelings with your voice, pitch, and facial expressions too.

 You need to use intonation properly when you are telling a stirring story.
 Without the presence of proper intonation, the story will seem less exciting or engaging.

 For example, ‘’when it happened, I was shocked!’’ the pitch of our voice needs to go up at the last word, accompanied by appropriate expressions.

 It is essential that you keep talking and do not spend a long time in silence while you think about your answers.
 So, while you are thinking use phrases like:

 - “As a matter of fact, I got to know about it recently.’’

 - “This is a current topic in my country.”
 Etc.

 Fill the gap with an appropriate and relevant filler.
 Even if you are thinking, state, “Nice question.
 This definitely needs some thinking on my part to answer, while you are mentally preparing your answer.